bambooengineering/chef-unattended-upgrades/README.md

 Usage
 =====

-Simply include the recipe `unattended-upgrades`.
+Simply include the recipe `chef-unattended-upgrades` or use:

+    cookbook cb, :git => "git@github.com:firstbanco/chef-unattended-upgrades"

 In the default configuration, this recipe will perform daily security upgrades.